giacomoguiulfo/omniauth-threads-api/README.md

 }
 ```

-The tokens stored in the `credentials` are last for 60 days and can be [refreshed](https://developers.facebook.com/docs/threads/get-started/long-lived-tokens).
+The token stored in the `credentials` lasts for 60 days and can be [refreshed](https://developers.facebook.com/docs/threads/get-started/long-lived-tokens).

 ## License